Waterparks in Majorca: your guide to rides & prices

 Hotels with water parks in Majorca

 Why not combine your accommodation with an onsite water park?
-Choose from one of the following three hotels in Majorca that have their own pool complexes and aquatic kids play areas, promising water park fun in Majorca right on your doorstep.
+Choose from one of the following First Choice resorts in Majorca that have their own pool complexes and aquatic kids play areas:

 Water parks in Majorca: our top tips

 Fancy flying down the flumes at one of these water parks in Majorca?
-Check out the latest online offers for water parks and other activities in Majorca with AttractionTix plus holiday deals from the likes of Thomson, On the Beach and Jet2holidays.
+Check out the latest deals on breaks to Majorca with First Choice for a wonderful holiday to remember.

 We promise not to share your details